fracassetti-stf/DSSSDTest/README.md

      - `Data/Root/`: Root files containing 32 histogram, which correspond to the spectra acquired with a triple-alpha spectra.
 - `EnergyResolution/`: RootMacro to extract energy resolution, strip by strip of all the 18 detectors.
 - `PeakFitting/`: RootMarco for fitting the peak from the histograms.
 In particular an intercatively (and fast) macro has been written, which allows to fit all-strips peaks in reasonable time.
-- `Pictures/`: All the output-images produced in the different steps of the analysis.
+- `Results/`: All the results (images) produced in the different steps of the analysis.
 - `PlotStrips/`: RootMarco to plot 16 strips at once, in one Canvas.
 It offers a fast-check of the strip spectra.
 - `Pulser/`: Configuration file for the pulser.
 The pulser was used on one detector, in order to have a feedback on the electronic chain.
 - `README.md`: this file.

 ## Credits:
 To be implemented.

 ## License:
 I give permission to use/modify/improve the root macro I have written (Stefano Fracassetti) in this folder, as you like and for your purpose,